 For example, a drop in temperature has led to a sudden surge in the sales of padded jackets.
 Running an affinity analysis will help your business determine what additional products were often purchased together based on the customers’ transaction history.
 The data will likely show that gloves have a high co-occurrent relationship with padded jackets.
 This will prompt you to strategically place them in the same aisle or near each other, hoping that customers will leave your store with these two or more items.

 2. RFM – Recency, Frequency, and Monetary Value

-RFM is a marketing analysis tool to segment your clients based on their visit and consuming habits.
+RFM is a marketing analysis tool to segment your clients based on their visits and consumption habits.
 There are three key factors in the RFM model, and this includes how recently a customer transacted with a brand (Recency), how frequently they’ve transacted with the brand (Frequency), and how much a customer has spent with the brand during a particular period (Monetary).
-Leveraging RFM enables you to target each customer segment with personalized marketing campaigns based on past purchases and their RFM scores, leading to increased repeat visits, customer retention and lifetime value.
+Leveraging RFM enables you to target each customer segment with personalized marketing campaigns based on past purchases and their RFM scores, leading to increased repeat visits, customer retention, and lifetime value.